simonesilvestroni/m2m-website/_posts/2017-06-20-drums-restoration.md

   - "reaper"
   - "pro tools"
   - "logic pro"
-  - "iZotope RX"
+  - "izotope rx"
   - "case study"
 description: 'Removing an annoying undetected hi-hat noise; restoring the stereo image with drum doubling and drum replacing; extracting drums from a stereo track.'
-image: true
+featimage: true
+featimage-name: 'drums-restoration.jpg'
+featimage-alt: Arlen Millwall on drums
+featimage-width: 600
+featimage-height: 600
 permalink: /work/sound-design/drums-restoration/
 ---
-{% responsive_image_block %}
-  path: assets/images/drums-restoration.jpg
-  alt: Arlen Millwall on drums
-{% endresponsive_image_block %}

 ## Drums restoration & doubling

 In 2017 I was playing bass and [producing the debut single]({{ site.url }}/work/music-production/callum-gardner-debut-single/) for London-based singer-songwriter Callum Gardner.
 Most of the tracking was handled externally at SAE in London.